ComparativeGenomicsToolkit/cactus/doc/sa_refgraph_hackathon_2023.md

 * `--gfa clip full`: Make GFA formatted whole-genome graphs for (default) clipped and full graphs.
 * `--vcf`: Make a VCF (based on the first reference) version of the graph
 * `--vcfReference GRCh38 CHM13`: Specify that we want two VCFs, one for each reference
-* `--logFile /data/hprc10.log`: All logging information will end up here in addition to `stderr`.
+* `--logFile ./hprc10.log`: All logging information will end up here in addition to `stderr`.
 Important to save!
 * `--consCores 8`: Specify 8 threads for each core cactus job (`cactus_consolidated`).
 By default it will use all cores available on your system.
 By reducing to `8`, we attempt to run up to 4 chromosomes at once to save time (assuming 32 cores total).
 Note that this will increase peak memory usage.
+* `--workDir cactus-scratch` Location for cactus's temporary files.

 All of the above is explained in more detail in the [Minigraph-Cactus Manual](https://github.com/ComparativeGenomicsToolkit/cactus/blob/master/doc/pangenome.md).
 We are erring on the side of producing lots of different indexes, but it's usually easier than going back and regenerating any forgotten ones.